pulsarforge/pulsarforge-site/src/blogs/civilizations-voxelverse.md

 Enjoy this travel of discovering the connections and misteries of The Voxelverse.

-"Their fate is in your hands".
+"Their fate are in your hands".